Ascentroid/Ascentroid/README.md

 ![Imgur](https://i.imgur.com/w4ats9o.png)

-4) If not already installed, install the [.NET Framework 4.7.2 Runtime](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net472-web-installer).
-This is <b>required</b> for the [Ascentroid Map Kit Setup Utility](https://github.com/Ascentroid/Ascentroid/blob/latest-stable/MapKit/Setup/AscMapKitSetup.zip).
+4) If not already installed, install the [.NET SDK 4.6.2](https://drive.google.com/file/d/1DxFDQJG4bHocba8UK5NfXTtq5BEbpihQ/view?usp=sharing).
+This is <b>required</b> for the Unreal Engine Swarm Engine (needed for light building).

 Note: you may need to run all installations as a <b>Windows Administrator</b> user.